Peripheral vascular disease [return

 to the list of articles]

-Arteries are blood vessels which carry blood away from the heart
+Arteries are blood vessels which carry blood away from heart to

-to our organs and our extremities.
+our organ and our extremities.
 Arteriosclerosis is the accumulation

 of plaque or fatty deposits in the vessels which can decrease the